Plexical/altered.states/docs/index.rst

-Altered States: humane monkey patching for Python
+Altered States: Python monkey-patching for Humans
 =================================================

 Altered States is a way to simplify `monkey patching